gustavopinto/gustavopinto.github.com/codefather/_posts/2013-12-03-Why-keep-doing-surveys.md

 And the list goes on.

 You see?
 Surveys are good.
-But, you may get more accurate [and a ton of] data if you mine such websites.
+But, you can get a ton of data if you mine such websites.

 Nowadays, mining software repositories is not only about software, but human behaviour as well.